Want to learn how to make money on Facebook and turn your Facebook habit into extra income?

 Apart from recorded and edited video content that many people put up on Facebook and earn money from, you can also monetize live videos.
-In fact, if you are a gamer, this is the best way to be making money off Facebook.
+If If you are a gamer, this is the best way to be making money on Facebook.

 Your Facebook live videos can make money in a couple of ways:

 These are in-stream ads that run 10-15 seconds within your live stream.
 To qualify for Ad Breaks, you must have a minimum of 2,000 followers and an audience of at least 300 people.
 Also, ad breaks are inserted after the first four minutes of your video.

 You can think of Stars as a digital currency on Facebook.
 Your live audience can send you Stars to show appreciation for your content, and you can convert these Stars into cash.
 Viewers send Stars to their favorite creators in exchange for shoutouts.
 Stars also allow viewers to send animated messages.

 A Star is equivalent to $0.01, so if you have 100 Stars, you earn $1.
 Creators get to keep all of their Star earnings and can withdraw them as cash when they’ve accumulated $100 worth of Stars.